 With Podia, you start by selecting your digital product (i.e., online course, digital download, webinar, bundle) and from there, you have a blank slate to build upon.
 You’ll create a section and add pieces of content under each section.

-Kajabi offers product blueprints that are premade and fully customizable.
-The blueprints help take the guesswork out of creating digital products.
+product templates that are premade and fully customizable.
+The templates help take the guesswork out of creating digital products.